-COVID-19 has impacted every aspect of our lives, and none more so than how we run a business.
+COVID-19 has impacted every aspect of our lives, and none more than how we run a business.

 Remote working became the norm.
 Commutes disappeared, and employees found innovative ways to create home office spaces.
-Spending on the cloud rose 37 percent to $29 billion during 2020’s first quarter alone.
+Spending on cloud rose 37 percent to $29 billion during 2020’s first quarter alone.

 We’ve become used to accessing our work via the cloud.
 Yet using the cloud for business offers plenty of incredible benefits.
 From improving your business’s sustainability to offering better security, it’s worth consideration.